Goods and services

 • Giffen good: if the price goes down or income rises, then the quantity demanded decreases (theoretical).

-Types of Goods and services according to their nature.
+Types of Goods and Services according to their nature.

 • Pure public good: non-rival, the consumption of one person does not affect others, and non-excludable, the consumption cannot be prevented.
 For example public-access television, national defense, and fireworks.